 \subsection{Notations}

 We start by introducing the notations used throughout this paper.
-Vectors are denoted by lowercase boldfaced italic letters and matrices by uppercase boldfaced italic letters.
-The sets of real numbers and natural numbers are respectively denoted by $\br$ and $\bn$.
-For any $N, M\in\bn$, the linear spaces of all the $N$-dimensional column vectors and all the matrices of order $N\times M$ are respectively denoted by $\br^N$ and $\br^{N\times M}$. $\br^N_+$ is the set of the vectors in $\br^N$ whose components are all nonnegative.
+Vectors are denoted by lowercase boldfaced letters and matrices are denoted by uppercase boldfaced letters.
+The set of real numbers and the set of natural numbers are denoted as $\br$ and $\bn$ respectively.
+For any $N, M\in\bn$, the linear spaces of all the $N$-dimensional column vectors and all the matrices of order $N\times M$ are respectively denoted by $\br^N$ and $\br^{N\times M}$. $\br^N_+$ is the set of vectors in $\br^N$ whose components are all non-negative.
 The $i$th component of a vector $\bfx$ is denoted by $x_i$ or $\bfx(i)$.
 The $(i,j)$-entry of matrix $\bfA$ is denoted by ${\bfA}(i,j)$ or $a_{ij}$.
 Let $\mathbf{1}_N$ and $\mathbf{0}_N$ represent the vectors in $\br^N$ whose components are all $1$ and $0$ respectively. $\bfI_N$ stands for the identity matrix of order $N$.
-For $1\leq i\leq N$, let $\bfe_i$ be the vector with $i$th component being $1$ and the others $0$s.
-For any $x\in\br$, $[x]$ stands for the largest integer less than or equal to $x$.
+For $1\leq i\leq N$, let $\bfe_i$ be the $i$th column of $\bfI_N$.
+For any $x\in\br$, $[x]$ represents the largest integer not exceeding $x$.

 Let $\mathcal{G}=(\mathcal{V},\mathcal{E},\bfW)$ be a connected, undirected and weighted graph with neither loops nor multiple edges, where $\mathcal{V}=\{v_1,...,v_N\}$ is the set of vertices, $\mathcal{E}$ is the set of edges, and $\bfW\in\br^{N\times N}$ is the adjacency matrix with its entry $w_{ij}$ the nonnegative weight of the edge between the vertices $v_i$ and $v_j$.
 A graph signal $f:\mathcal{V}\to\br$ is a function defined on the vertices of the graph.
 Once the vertex order is fixed, the graph signal can be written as a vector $\bff:=(f(v_1),...,f(v_N))^{\top}\in\br^N$, where the $i$th component equals the value of $f$ on $v_i$.
 In this paper, we will not distinguish the difference between $f$ and $\bff$ if no confusion arises.